-Call for Proposals: Faculty Book Manuscript Workshops (Spring 2022)
+Call for Proposals: Faculty Book Manuscript Workshops, Spring 2023

 The FHI introduced the Faculty Book Manuscript Workshop Program in 2008 and developed it with generous funding from the Andrew W. Mellon Foundation from 2011 to 2015.
 In recognition of the support that the program provides for faculty research, it is now funded by the Provost as part of the university’s academic strategic plan, Together Duke.

-The Book MS Workshop award includes funding for the workshop as well as logistical support from FHI staff.
+The Book MS Workshop award includes funding as well as logistical support.
 (Note that it does not include fellowship or course-release funding.)

+Eligibility.
 All regular rank faculty in the humanities, arts, and interpretive social sciences, regardless of seniority, are eligible to apply, but Assistant Professors will receive priority consideration.
-Single-author monographs are our focus, but we are also interested in translations, collaborative projects, and innovative major publications in a variety of formats and platforms, along with ideas for altering the workshop format to suit these projects.
+We are also interested in translations, collaborative projects, and innovative major publications in a variety of formats and platforms.

+Timing and leave.
 Junior faculty are strongly advised to apply for the workshop in advance of their junior leave.
-While the award does not include funding for additional leave, the FHI commits to assisting workshop recipients with their applications for externally funded additional leave in order to support the final revisions of their manuscripts.
+While the award does not include funding for additional leave, the FHI commits to assisting workshop recipients who plan to apply for additional leave in order to support the final revisions of their manuscripts.

 When applying, applicants should consider carefully their anticipated writing schedule.
 The FHI will work with each awardee to schedule their workshop, based on a realistic due date for a complete draft of the book manuscript, which will be sent to participants at least one month prior to the workshop date.